swhoho/teamdowns/README.md

 * Setting up Mongo DB
 * Python 2.7 or Python 3.3+
 * Ipython Notebook
-* You don't need to install MongoDB and Selenium if you  data crawling part by using finalcsv.csv
+* You don't need to install MongoDB and Selenium if you skip the data crawling part by using finalcsv.csv

 # <a name="File_Descriptions"></a>File_Descriptions